pzb/documents/docs/BR.md

 **Domain Contact**: The Domain Name Registrant, technical contact, or administrative contract (or the equivalent under a ccTLD) as listed in the WHOIS record of the Base Domain Name or in a DNS SOA record.

-**Domain Name**: The label assigned to a node in the Domain Name System.
+**Domain Label**: An individual component of a Domain Name.

+**Domain Name**: A set of one or more Domain Labels separated by the U+002E FULL STOP character.

 **Domain Namespace**: The set of all possible Domain Names that are subordinate to a single node in the Domain Name System.